 - Invasive treatment

-Always perform an ultrasound of both testicles, as bilateral manifestations may occur!
+Always perform an ultrasound of both testicles when varicocele is suspected, as the condition may occur bilaterally.

 - Idiopathic (most common)

-- Secondary to underlying pathology (e.g., trauma, tumor, torsion)
+- Secondary to underlying pathology (e.g., trauma, tumor, torsion, infection)

-- Wuchereria bancrofti infection is the most common cause worldwide, but is basically nonexistent in the US (see )
+- Wuchereria bancrofti infection is the most common cause worldwide, but virtually nonexistent in the US (see “Lymphatic filariasis”).

 Fluctuant, painless swelling of affected scrotum